Mšeno

 Mšeno (/cs/; Wemschen) is a town in Mělník District the Central Bohemian Region of the Czech Republic.
 It has about 1,400 inhabitants.
+The town is a gateway to the Kokořínsko – Máchův kraj Protected Landscape Area.

-The historic town centre is well preserved and is protected as an urban monument zone.
+Mšeno was promoted to a town in 1367.
+The historic town centre, known for many well-preserved timbered and half-timbered houses, is protected as an urban monument zone.

 Administrative division

 Mšeno consists of nine municipal parts (in brackets population according to the 2021 census):